-1. It's easy to learnThe single biggest reason I have become a fan of Carlson Software is that it's so easy to do the things surveyors and civil engineers need to do.
-Especially for someone fairly competent with Land Desktop or Civil Design, learning Carlson doesn't take much time at all.
+1. It's easy to learnThe single biggest reason I have

+Carlson doesn't take much time at all.
 And if you are totally new to civil/survey software, Carlson is intuitive because they have a high percentage of civil engineers and surveyors helping to design the software.
 It works the way we work.

 - 2. They stand behind and support their productsCarlson provides free technical support to their users.
 Whether you are using a 30-day trial or have purchased any of their products, you can call or email them with questions.
 Providing tech support is also a way for Carlson to stay on top of their customers wants and needs.
 If they receive too many questions about how to use a feature, you can expect to see that feature re-worked in a future release.
 If someone makes a suggestion during a support call, it'll end up on a feature wish-list for a future release.
 What happens if you find a bug?
-You (and any others encountering the same issue) will receive the updated files to fix the problem as soon as the programming team completes the fix. receive it when a service pack Others is released.
+You (and any others encountering the same issue) will receive the updated files to fix the problem as soon as the programming team completes the fix. receive it when a service pack Others released.
 They also don't retire their products so there are no forced upgrades.
 Carlson only wants their customers to upgrade when they think it's worth it. - 3.
-I don't have to give up what I knowCarlson works on top of AutoCAD, AutoCAD Map, Land Desktop or Civil 3D.
+I don't have to give up what I knowCarlson works on top of AutoCAD, AutoCAD Map, Land Desktop or Civil

+- 3D.
 As you start moving your projects over to Carlson, you have the freedom to continue working in Land Desktop but take advantage of some of the tools that Carlson offers.
 As you learn more of the features of Carlson, you can do more of the project using Carlson.
 It's a relief to know that you can make the switch by taking baby steps or by leaps and bounds. - 4.
 I have full 3D and dynamic functionalityWho wasn't excited the first time we saw that Civil 3D gave us the ability to grip-edit an alignment and have the profile update automatically?
-Or to see we could lay out and edit subdivision lots and have it automatically label lots for us?
+Or to see we could lay out and edit subdivision lots and have automatically label lots for us?
 But then we tried to do it.
 It wasn't quite so easy to get it to work the way we needed it to or look the way we needed it to.
 Most of us ended up going back to Land Desktop.
-But, we'd seen what was possible with the dynamic features and Land Desktop no longer seemed up to the task.Carlson allows you to design dynamically but gives you more control.
+But, we'd seen what was possible with the dynamic features and Land Desktop no longer seemed up to the task.
+Carlson allows you to design dynamically but gives you more control.
 You have the ability to set each dynamic action to "Off", "On" or "Prompt".
-Turning it "Off" requires you to pick a "Process" button to force updates through the "On" will desian. process those changes automatically as they happen.
-"Prompt" will ask you before applying updates.

-5. Carlson Civil Suite 2009 meets or beats Land Desktop and Civil 3D in features and functionalityA featureto-feature comparison of Carlson's Civil Suite to Land Desktop or Civil 3D shows that Carlson can do more for you than either of those products.
+Turning it "Off" requires you to pick a "Process" button to force updates through the design.
+"On" will process those changes automatically as they happen.
+"Prompt" will ask you before applying updates. - 5.
+Carlson Civil Suite 2009 meets or beats Land Desktop and Civil 3D in features and functionalityA feature-to-feature comparison of Carlson's Civil Suite to Land Desktop or Civil 3D shows that Carlson can do more for you than either of those products.